equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

     "status": "Running"
 }
 ```
 - `name` is the unique name for the job.
-This is the value you must use in the `GET /api/v1/jobs/{jobName}` and `DELETE /api/v1/jobs/{jobName}` methods.
-It is also the host name your can use if the job container exposes any HTTP endpoints.
+This is the value we must use in the `GET /api/v1/jobs/{jobName}` and `DELETE /api/v1/jobs/{jobName}` methods.
+It is also the host name we can use if the job listens to incoming requests, e.g. `http://compute-20210407090837-mll3kxxh:3000`
 - `started` is the date and time the job was started.
 It is represented in RFC3339 form and is in UTC.
-The value is usually empty when creating new jobs, due to the fact that it can take a few seconds to initialize the Docker container.
+The value is normally empty when a new job is created, due to the fact that it can take a few seconds to initialize the Docker container for the job.
 - `ended` is the date and the the job successfully ended.
 Also represented in RFC3339 form and is in UTC.
-This value will be empty if the job fails.
+This value is only set for `Successful` jobs.
 - `status` is the current status of the job container.
 Possible values are `Running`, `Successful` and `Failed`.
-Status is `Failed` if the container exists with a non-zero exit code, and `Successful` if the exit code is zero.
+Status is `Failed` if the container exits with a non-zero exit code, and `Successful` if the exit code is zero.

 ## Getting the status of existing jobs

-You can get a list of all jobs and their status by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
-The response is an array of jobs, similar to the response we received when creating a new job
+We can get a list of all jobs and their status by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
+The response is an array of job objects, similar to the response we received when creating a new job
 ```json
 [
   {